 According to the standard requirement, the rate at which the obligation will be discounted should correspond to the market yields of high quality corporate bonds at the balance sheet date.
 Provided that there is no matured capital market, the market yields of government bonds should be used.
 Moreover, it is convenient the future rate of return on assets to be used as a discount rate.
 Due to the long-term nature of the obligation and the lack of such financial instruments covering fixed income for a longer period, it has been judged that the expected rate of return on instruments with longer maturities may be used as a discount rate, following the requirements of IAS 19.
 The discount rate, which has been used in calculating the liability of TCHAIKAPHARMA HIGH QUALITY MEDICINES INC as of 31 December 2015, amounts to 4 per cent per year over the entire duration of the liability, while as of 31 December 2016 it amounted to 3 per cent per year over the entire duration of the liability.
 As of 31.12.2017 the discount rate is 2 per cent per year over the entire duration of the liability.
 As of 31.12.2018 The discount rate is 2 per cent per year over the entire duration of the liability.
-As of 31.12.2019 The discount rate is 2 per cent per year over the entire duration of the liability.
 As of 31.12.2020 The discount rate is 1 per cent per year over the entire duration of the liability.
 As of 31.12.2021 The discount rate is 1 per cent per year over the entire duration of the liability.